dcarles/RoadStatusChecker/README.md

 ##### Console App

 I created a class that is used to return the system return code and that print data to the console.
 This is so is easier to test as we can inject the service into it.

 The console app program just do DI configuration and call this printer class.

 ##### Service project

 First I tested the api a bit with POSTMAN and used the VS functionality to paste Json objects as classes to get my API classes (RoadStatus and ApiErrorResponse).

-I did a decorator pattern to have an interface around httpclient so I could mock it on tests Created main service
+I did a decorator pattern to have an interface around httpclient so I could mock it on tests

+Created main service

 ##### Test project

 I set up a set of Unit tests for the restaurant service using Nunit and Moq.

- Once the main service was tested, I added an integration test to test the real connection with the api. finally I added one test to check the output from the console app and the status code returned.
+Once the main service was tested, I added an integration test to test the real connection with the api.

+Finally I added one test to check the output from the console app and the status code returned.

 #### 5. OTHER:

 I think the only thing I missed to test was that the console app is calling RoadStatusPrinter PrintRoadStatusResult method once.

 Decided to use .net core for the project

 Decided to use Microsoft.Extensions.DependencyInjection as well as other extensions options as seem to be best way to pass secrets

 On a production project I would have add other things like logging, better error handling, etc